deepsarda/WebTop/README.md

 # WebTop
-A desktop written to work completely in web!
+A desktop written to work completely on the web!